 There is also a deeper and, well, sadder association to this feature.
-I was writing this in the absolute thick of the 2016 EU Referendum campaign, with Ferry Cross The Mersey rattling around my head on a continual loop; while I have no idea of Gerry Marsden’s own personal take on the issue (though I could probably take an educated guess), the phrase “and here I’ll stay” – redolent as it was with memories of my hometown and childhood, and the hardship it faced at the time that The Mersey Pirate was a going concern, contrasted with the real and tangible benefits that EU membership had later provided – became something of a totem for me during a fraught and volatile time.
-Indeed I occasionally used it in Tweets around the time and around the issue, which drew derisory snorts from the usual ideological thugs and their barely even cursorily disguised racism, though they never seemed that bothered with my similarly prolific deployment of The Princess cradling The Singing Ringing Tree to protect it from fire.
+I was writing this while the nation was in the absolute thick – in all senses – of the 2016 EU Referendum campaign, with Ferry Cross The Mersey rattling around my head on a continual loop; while I have no idea of Gerry Marsden’s own personal take on the issue (although I could probably take an educated guess), the phrase “and here I’ll stay” – redolent as it was with memories of my hometown and childhood, and the hardship that the area faced at the time that The Mersey Pirate was a going concern, contrasted with the real and tangible benefits that EU membership had later provided – became something of a totem for me during a fraught and volatile time.
+Indeed I occasionally used it in Tweets around the time and around the issue, which drew derisory snorts from the usual ideological thugs and their barely even cursorily disguised racism, though they never seemed that bothered with my similarly prolific deployment of an image of The Princess cradling The Singing Ringing Tree to protect it from fire.
 It’s almost as if they’re easily frightened or something.
 Then something happened which, well, you can read more about here, and I didn’t feel like doing any more work on this until I had to.
-When I finally did, I found that, weirdly, the antics of a bunch of people trying to make a television show that was way beyond their technical capacity for no other reason than because they wanted to seemed to hold a deeper resonance for me than I had ever considered likely.
+When I finally did, I found that, weirdly, the antics of a bunch of people trying to make a television show that was way beyond their technical capacity for no other reason than because they wanted to seemed to hold a deeper resonance for me than I had ever considered it likely to.
 Let’s be honest, I’d never even considered it in the first place.

-On a much brighter note, you can find an extended version of this feature – including more about my own encounters with Granada Television and indeed with The Mersey Pirate itself – in my book Can’t Help Thinking About Me, available in paperback here or from the Kindle Store here.
+On a somewhat brighter note, you can find an extended version of this feature – including more about my own encounters with Granada Television and their ad-hoc studios and indeed with The Mersey Pirate itself – in my book Can’t Help Thinking About Me, a collection of columns and features with a personal twist.
+Can’t Help Thinking About Me is available in paperback here or from the Kindle Store here.

-On 2nd June 1979, arguably the weirdest idea for a Saturday Morning TV show ever – and less arguably the most technically ill-advised – set sail around the ITV regions.
+On 2nd June 1979, arguably the weirdest idea for a Saturday Morning television show ever – and less arguably the most technically ill-advised – set sail around the ITV regions.
 Launched by Granada on a wave of local talent, The Mersey Pirate was ambitious, live, witty, and conspicuously up to date with current trends in pop music.
-It was also broadcast live from the middle of a notoriously weather-battered body of water, and, well, a bit of a mess.
-But the kind of compelling, memorable and glorious mess that you just don’t get in this slicker and more sophisticated age, when people actually sit down and think before putting programmes on air.
+It was also broadcast live from the middle of a notoriously weather-battered body of water, and, well, a bit of a mess, albeitthe kind of compelling, memorable and glorious mess that you just don’t get in this slicker and more sophisticated age when people actually sit down and think before putting programmes on air.

 Inspired in no small part by Gerry And The Pacemakers’ 1964 top ten hit Ferry Cross The Mersey, and the modicum of lasting international fame that this had given the handful of boats that lurch daily between Liverpool, Birkenhead and Wallasey, The Mersey Pirate commandeered long-serving ferry The Royal Iris for a weekly splash of Saturday Morning fun.
 Literally commandeered in fact, as the show occupied every last corner of this ad-hoc floating television studio, including – most infamously – the deck.
 If you’re already thinking that sounds like a somewhat precarious arrangement, then just you wait.
 You really haven’t heard the half of it yet.

 With ATV’s groundbreaking outburst of Saturday Morning mayhem Tiswas having proved an unexpected phenomenon when it finally started edging out into other regions, rival ITV broadcasters were only too keen to get in on the act and set out to provide their own distinctive take on this wild combination of comedy, cartoons, heavy viewer interaction and general air of not particularly controlled anarchy.
-Quickest off the mark were LWT with Our Show, which unwisely handed over the presentational reins to ‘talented’ youngsters, and Southern with Saturday Banana, which saw Bill Oddie and Metal Mickey doing their best to achieve wackiness without even a fraction of the resources available to Chris Tarrant and company (and yes, Oddie did indeed contribute a heavily funk-inflected and tune-deficient theme song).
+Quickest off the mark were LWT with Our Show, which unwisely handed over the presentational reins to ‘talented’ youngsters, and Southern with Saturday Banana, which saw Bill Oddie and Metal Mickey doing their best to achieve wackiness without even a fraction of the resources available to Chris Tarrant and company (and yes, Oddie did indeed contribute a heavily funk-inflected and tune-deficient theme song; you can hear much more about Saturday Banana in Looks Unfamiliar with Samira Ahmed here).
 Always one of the artier and more technologically ambitious of the ITV regional franchise holders, Granada instead took a look at what was literally to hand, and decided on a format that would involve doing their live two-and-a-bit-hours of weekend entertainment from a working ferry and using almost exclusively local talent.
-Thus it was that a weird geodesic dome was constructed on the deck of The Royal Iris, a hapless ‘backroom boy’ stood on top of a building in the then-rundown docklands holding out a UHF receiver, and The Mersey Pirate cast off into uncharted and decidedly choppy televisual waters.
+Thus it was that a weird geodesic dome was constructed on the deck of The Royal Iris, a hapless ‘backroom boy’ stood on top of a building in the then-rundown dockland area holding out a UHF receiver, and The Mersey Pirate cast off into uncharted and decidedly choppy televisual waters.